 How many practicum and supervision hours are required to graduate?

-Art Therapy Diploma students require a total of 700 practicum hours, 350 of which are to be direct client contact and 350 indirect contact.
-Students will receive both Individual and Group Supervision in a combination of ratios (1 hour of individual supervision for every 10 hours of direct client contact or 2 hours of group supervision for every 10 hours of direct client contact) to fulfill a total of 49 hours of supervision.
+Art Therapy Diploma students require a total of 700 practicum hours, 300 of which are to be direct client contact and 400 indirect contact.
+Students will receive a combination of Individual, Dyadic, and Group Supervision in a combination of ratios (1 hour of individual supervision for every 10 hours of direct client contact or 2 hours of group supervision for every 10 hours of direct client contact) to fulfill a total of 48 hours of supervision.
 All supervision is provided by WHEAT.

-Expressive Arts Diploma students are required to complete 200 hours of direct client contact and 150 hours of indirect client contact.
-Students will receive both individual and group supervision to fulfill a total of 24 hours of individual and 24 hours of group supervision or until the practicum hours are complete, whichever comes first.
+Expressive Arts Therapy Diploma students are required to complete 300 hours of direct client contact and 300 hours of indirect client contact.
+Students will receive a combination of Individual, Dyadic, and Group supervision to fulfill a total of 46 hours of supervision or until the practicum hours are complete, whichever comes first.

 Do students require insurance?

 All registered students (currently enrolled in a program and completing course work, practicum hours and/or their final research project) are covered under the WHEAT Institute Liability Insurance.
 Students who complete their practicum hours (and may be doing work experience hours for IEATA) are still covered under WHEAT’s insurance if they are enrolled in course work and/or completing their final project.
 This includes students who extend their program to three years under “Thesis Extension”.
 This does mean that while the student may not be logging practicum hours for WHEAT, they are still required to complete the WHEAT paperwork (client consent forms, etc.) Once students have completed the practicum requirements as outlined in their program they may book additional supervision through WHEAT or find their own Supervisor.

 Are we required to pay for the services of a Art Therapy or Expressive Arts practicum student?